mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/search_router.rst

                    type: text  # field type, usually text or integer
                    options:  # field options
                        required: true  # HTML5 required attribute
+                       label: Custom Label  # Enter a custom label, otherwise the label will be derived off the field name
                        attr:  # HTML attributes to inject
                            data-autocomplete: on  # this triggers autocomplete
                    split: [name, zusatz]  # optional field contents, might be split
                    autocomplete-key: id  # column name to return as autocomplete key instead of column value
+                   compare: ~  # See note below for compare modes
            results:
                view: table  # only result view type for now
                headers:  # hash of table headers and the corresponding result columns